dessa-oss/atlas/examples/example_configs/README.md

 ## Types of Deployments

-You'll find a set of example configurations for different deployment types in `/examples/example_config`.
-For each type of deployment there's an example `_deploy` and `_results` config.
-With respect to workflow you can imagine using the deployment config with your code that's used for running a job––and using the results config to read results.
+You'll find example configurations for different deployment types in `/examples/example_config`.

-If no config is specified the application will try use all the configurations which will likely lead to unexpected failures.

 Foundations works with three different types of deployments: